jethornton/flexgui/docs/source/labels.rst

 Status labels come in two forms, single status items like `Machine Status` and multiple status labels like the `joint` dictionary which has multiple items and displays for all joints.
-Multiple status labels use a number indentifier to select the axis, joint or spindle information wanted.
+Multiple status labels use a number identifier to select the axis, joint or spindle information wanted.
 When creating a status label set the `objectName` to the status you want.

 .. image:: /images/status-01.png
    :align: center